 When it comes to sealing a shower preparation is the best strategy one can employ.
 This is because numerous studies have concluded that the majority of water leaks that come from shower tray’s and enclosures are caused by poor application of the silicone sealant.
 Which may technically lead to ruined floors, carpets, and exterior finishes.
 In order for you to avoid this type of damage here a step by step guide on how to seal a shower properly.

 First, you will need to prepare the area of the shower that you want to seal this ensures a neat and well-done job at the end.
 To begin with, before you begin using the silicone sealant always take a look at the manufactures instructions and also the sealant you plan to use must be fully cured before use.
 Secondly, remove any loose deposits or dust using a vacuum cleaner, then clean the shower tray tiles and surface using a damp cloth that has been soaked in mild detergent and warm water.
-Once you have finished doing that remove any detergent that might have been left using a damp cloth then wipe the area until dry using a paper towel.
+Once your plumber have finished doing that remove any detergent that might have been left using a damp cloth then wipe the area until dry using a paper towel.
 You must be completely sure that the area is dry otherwise the sealant might not fully adhere.
 To be sure of this leave the area to dry for a couple of hours.

 Removing the old sealant

-The most efficient way to remove the old silicone sealant is by using a sharp knife, Stanley knife or chisel but make sure that you wear thick safety gloves while doing this.
+The most efficient way to remove the old silicone sealant is by using a chef knife, Shimomura Knife, Stanley knife or chisel but make sure that you wear thick safety gloves while doing this.
 Then gently try slicing away the sealant as much as you are able to.
 Do this with caution in order to avoid damaging or scratching the surface to repair leaking shower.
 Once you have finished removing most of the sealant, they’ll be some small strands left.
 You can either use your thumbs or finger to rub it off or you can employ white spirit by just simply dabbing a little on an old rag and rubbing over the excess strands until they dissolve or come off.

 Tools you’ll require